 Identify the manufacturing marketing skill gap

 Auditing your organisation’s marketing initiatives will prove valuable.
 An audit will help you to understand where changes need to be made to strengthen your business and marketing outputs.
-We offer several audits which you can find by clicking here, alternatively contact us to arrange a mutually convenient time for us both to chat.
+We offer several audits which you can find by clicking here, alternatively to arrange a mutually convenient time for us both to chat click here to contact us.

 The lack of in-house digital marketing expertise is relatively common in the manufacturing industry, with the 2020 Annual Manufacturing Report discovering that 81% of manufacturers agreed that the lack of digital expertise was hindering business growth.